-The Robert Frost Charter School Foundation is a non-profit entity with the mission of supporting the creation and sustainability of the Robert Frost Charter School in Conway, NH.
-Upon approval of this application, the Foundation will continue to oversee the School's development, will appoint the School's initial Trustees.
-The overarching goal in selecting Trustees is finding members who support the Founders' vision and have a commitment to the School's Mission and goals.
-Founders will seek Trustees who bring professional expertise, including educational, financial and governance experience to the Board of Trustees of the Robert Frost Charter School.
-Appointment of Trustees will require approval by a majority vote of Foundation members.
+The Robert Frost Public Charter School Board of Trustees is established to govern and support the mission and vision of the Robert Frost Public Charter School in Conway, NH.
+The goal in selecting Trustees is finding members who support the Founders' vision and have a commitment to the School's Mission and goals as defined in the School's Charter.
+Trustees will be recruited based on their professional expertise, including educational, financial and governance experience to the Board of Trustees of the Robert Frost Public Charter School.
+Appointment of Trustees will require approval by a majority vote of the Trustees.

-After the initial Board of Trustees is put into place, Trustees of the Robert Frost Charter School will have terms of three (3) years.
-The initial Board will have staggered term completion to facilitate transition.
+Trustees of the Robert Frost Public Charter School will have terms of three (3) years.
+The Board will have staggered term completion to facilitate transition.
 Terms can be renewed by nomination and majority vote of the Board.

-Once the Board of Trustees is in place, current Trustees of Robert Frost Charter School will select and appoint future Trustees and vote on policies for Board governance and filling vacancies.
+Trustees of the Robert Frost Public Charter School will select and appoint future Trustees and vote on policies for Board governance and filling vacancies.
 For purposes of conducting business, the Board will be subject to New Hampshire Right to Know Law, RSA 91-A. For purposes of lawful meetings, a quorum is defined as a majority of Trustees who must be physically present or participating through video or voice communication systems.
 Records and minutes of meetings will be kept in accordance with statutory guidelines.
 Board members are expected to regularly attend board meetings.
 The Board will consider regular participation to be crucial in order to ensure success of the Board's effort and the School overall.
 Board members who miss 50% or more of meetings may be replaced.